14 Toxic Plants for Chickens To Avoid

 6. Foxglove

 This perennial or biennial is common in the Northeast and along the West Coast.
 The spires can grow to 8 feet and produce bright tubular-shaped flowers with speckled interiors that blossom in the summer.
-All parts of the plant—seeds, flowers, stems and leaves—are toxic.
+All parts of the plant—seeds, flowers, stems and leaves—are toxic for chickens.
 Foxgloves reseed prolifically, so getting the population under control can be challenging.
 It’s best to remove the entire plant, including the roots, from the garden.

 7. Holly